SESYNC-ci/ci-spring2016/Lessons/shiny.md

 -   See [here](http://shiny.rstudio.com/articles/tag-glossary.html) for additional html tags you can use.
 -   For large blocks of text consider saving the text in a separate markdown, html, or text file and use an `include*` function ([example](http://shiny.rstudio.com/gallery/including-html-text-and-markdown-files.html)).
 -   Add images by saving those files in a folder called **www**.
 Link to it with `img(src="<file name>")`
+-   Use a shiny theme with the [shinythemes](http://rstudio.github.io/shinythemes/) package

 Reactive objects
 ----------------